|

 i.

-Identification of common ground between the parties, such as projections
+Identify common ground between the parties, such as projections of

-of an appropriate initial offer based upon the LSS CSS’s professional
+an appropriate initial offer based upon the LSS CSS’s professional experience

 b.
 The